 The rich don’t want their tax breaks to end, so the poor are pulled in to act as human shields.
 It happens time and again, and I wish this is something our more conservative constituencies could understand: government efforts to “help the poor,” are never really meant to help the poor.
 At least not in recent memory.
 It’s just part of a PR campaign to facilitate the otherwise inexplicable looting of the taxpayer trough by powerful interests capable of buying political influence.

 And so the noble sentiment of helping their victims will once again be used to paint a smiley face on the ugly, rapacious greed of the oligarchs.
-This despite the fact that only 26% of Americans want all the tax cuts extended.
+This despite the fact that only 26% of Americans want all the tax cuts to expire.
 Even among Republicans, support for extending all the tax cuts is only 46% — less than half.

 But as Michael Bennet said, the game is rigged.